phac-nml/snvphyl-galaxy/docs/user/parameters.md

 ##Density Window Size

-The window size is the other parameter that can be altered to adjust the sensitivity of the SNV density filter used in SNVPhyl.
+The window size is another parameter that can be altered to adjust the sensitivity of the SNV density filter used in SNVPhyl.
 For a region to be flagged as high density, it must contain at least [density threshold] SNVs across a region equal to the length of the window size.
 As a result, increasing the window size generally results in stricter filtering; increasing the proprotion of the genome being flagged as high density.

 This option can be found under the Step 12: Consolidate VCFs section of the workflow page.
 To alter this value, click on the ![edit_param][] icon and set the value to an integer greater than 0.